sinequa/sba-angular/docs/modules/analytics/ag-grid.md

 In the snippet above,

 - `results` is a [`Results`]({{site.baseurl}}core/interfaces/Results.html) object containing the data to be displayed.
 A change in the results triggers a new rendering of the component.
 - `columns` is the list of columns to be displayed by the Grid.
 Each column definition is a `ColDef` object (see [AG Grid Documentation](https://www.ag-grid.com/angular-grid/column-definitions/)).
 Only the `field` property is actualy required, and must correspond to a column (or alias) name existing in the record objects.
-The component creates automatically other properties of the `ColDef` object, namely: `headerName`, `headerTooltip`, `sortable`, `hide`, `width`, `cellRenderer` and `tooltipValueGetter`.
+The component creates automatically other properties of the `ColDef` object, namely: `headerName`, `headerTooltip`, `filter`, `sortable`, `hide`, `width`, `cellRenderer` and `tooltipValueGetter`.

+If the `filter` property is not provided for a given column, it is automatically guessed in function of the type of the column (eg. a "double" column will be set to use the built-in `agNumberColumnFilter` filter).
+Additionally, it is possible to:

+- disable filtering for that column (`filter: false`)
+- specify the built-in filter you wish to use (`filter: "agNumberColumnFilter"`)
+- use a Sinequa facet in place of the built-in filters (`filter: "facet"`).
+Note that you need to configure an aggregation in the query web service for this to work.
+Facets are designed to work with the `SearchService`, so they will work best in the "Global Query" mode (see [below](#global-query-mode-and-local-query-mode)).

 A sample configuration for the `columns` input could be: